freebsd/iocage/doc/source/advanced-use.rst

 jail can be reverted at any time.
 Initially, snapshots take up almost no space, as only changing data is recorded.

+You may use **ALL** as a target jail name for these commands if you want to target all jails at once.

 List snapshots for a jail:

 :command:`iocage snaplist [UUID|NAME]`